MTM6331/about-me-denzellbocabel/about-me.md

 ## By Denzell Bocabel

-This summer I did stuff that people usually do in summer
+This summer I did stuff that people usually do in summer.